maheshrijal/notes/docs/kubernetes/services.md

 # Kubernetes Services

 An abstract way to expose an application running on a set of Pods as a network service.
+These services enable communication within and outside the application.

 ## ClusterIP